astronomer/docs/astro/set-up-data-lineage.md

 ## Reference for lineage from Airflow operators

-An [Airflow operator](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) is an instantiation of an Airflow task and contains the logic that defines what and how the task will process data.
+An [Airflow operator](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) is an instantiation of an Airflow task and contains the logic that defines how the task processes data.
 Each task in an Airflow DAG is defined with an operator.

 Depending on the collection of operators that you use to run tasks on Astro, lineage data might or might not be emitted.